rpothin/PowerPlatform-DevEx-With-GitHub-Workshop/docs/06-CodeItAndShipIt.md

 2. Develop a simple PCF component using all the support you can get from GitHub Copilot (_code suggestion, code explaination, documentation, fix issues..._).
 3. Test your PCF component from your GitHub Codespace - _[Debug code components](https://learn.microsoft.com/en-us/power-apps/developer/component-framework/debugging-custom-controls)_.
 4. Commit and push your changes to the `main` branch of your repository - _this will trigger the GitHub workflow you created in the previous step to build and deploy your solution with the PCF component to your Power Platform environment_.

+> [!NOTE]
+> If the workflow does not work as expected, you can add the [`workflow_dispatch`](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#workflow_dispatch) event in the trigger section of the workflow to be able to run it manually and debug the issue.

 5. Configure the PCF component in your Power Platform environment and test it.

 > [!NOTE]